Drosophila melanogaster: Circadian rhythm

+Courtship

 Following the pioneering work of Alfred Henry Sturtevant and others, Benzer and colleagues used sexual mosaics to develop a novel fate mapping technique.
 This technique made it possible to assign a particular characteristic to a specific anatomical location.
 For example, this technique showed that male courtship behavior is controlled by the brain.
 Mosaic fate mapping also provided the first indication of the existence of pheromones in this species.
 Males distinguish between conspecific males and females and direct persistent courtship preferentially toward females thanks to a female-specific sex pheromone which is mostly produced by the female's tergites.